THE ATLANTA MUSIC PROJECT

 - Coordinate and cooperate with the AMP Academy Program Associate in keeping track of AMP students’ attendance and musical progress

 Ideal candidate will possess:

 - A Bachelor and/or Master of Music (preferred)

-- Passion for music as a vehicle for positive social change
+- Passion for music as a vehicle to empower youth

 - Exemplary teaching ability, including middle school and high school students

 - Exemplary music performance ability/experience